-The Service is part of a unitary authority consortium "Partners in Adoption" with Thurrock Council; the London Borough of Havering and Barnardos for the placement of children.
+The Service is part of the East Anglian Consortium.
 The Team covers all areas of adoption including recruitment, assessment and training of prospective adopters, preparation of children for placement, counselling of adopted adults, step-parent adoptions, birth parent counselling, post adoption services and inter country adoptions.